AntonDobrev/twilio-vapi/README.md

 # Build an AI Assistant with Twilio and VAPI

+## Disclaimer

+This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
+Twilio bears no responsibility to support the use or implementation of this software.

+## Overview

-For a detailed guide on how to integrate Twilio with VAPI AI Assistant and transfer calls between them, check out our blog post [insert link here](https://...).
+For a detailed guide on how to integrate Twilio with VAPI AI Assistant and transfer calls between them, check out our blog post - Coming Soon!.
 This blog post covers step-by-step instructions on sending calls from Twilio to VAPI AI Assistant and transferring calls back to Twilio for human agents.

 Happy integrating!